surma/surma.dev/content/things/webgpu.md

 The GPU is a shared resource.
 It is not only used by many applications at the same time, but also controls what you see on your monitor.
 There needs to be something that enables multiple processes to use the GPU concurrently, so that each app can put their own UI on screen without interfering with other apps or even maliciously reading other apps’ data.
 To each process, it looks like they have sole control over the physical GPU, but that is obviously not really the case.
 This multiplexing is mostly done by the driver and the operating system.

-Adapters, in turn, are the translation layer from operation system’s native graphics API to WebGPU.
+Adapters, in turn, are the translation layer from operating system’s native graphics API to WebGPU.
 As the browser is a single OS-level application that can run multiple web applications, there is yet again a need for multiplexing, so that each web app feels like it has sole control of the GPU.
 This is modelled in WebGPU with the concept of _logical_ devices.

 To get access to an adapter, you call `navigator.gpu.requestAdapter()`.
 At the time of writing, [`requestAdapter()`][requestAdapter] takes very few options.
 The options allow you to request a high-performance or low-energy adapter.